jledgett/3d-print-mounting-arm-camera-case-and-pi-tray/README.md

 **IMPORTANT: ** Please review each part in your slicing software before printing to ensure a logical face is touching the build plate!

+These print settings were used to print using a Creality CR-6 SE using Hatchbox Black 1.75mm PLA.
+You may need to adjust these settings slightly for other printer and filament combinations.

 - Print Resolution: 0.2
 - Infill (unless otherwise noted below): 40%
 - Supports (unless otherwise noted below): No
+- Printing Temperature: 200C
+- Build Plate Temperature: 60C
 - Part-specific notes:
    - **Short Leveling Foot 1g - Print 5.stl**: Print 5 of these at 100% infill.
    - **Long Leveling Foot 1g - Print 2.stl**: Print 2 of these at 100% infill.